jhnbyrn/951-KLR-PAGES/knock_hardware.md

 This is a very important stage - it's is how actual knocking (detonation) is distinguished from everything else!

-A few words about the actual frequency range of the filter: engine knock is generally around the 5 - 7Khz range. there's a [popular formula](https://www.haltech.com/knock-control/) among tuners on the internet for calculating the frequency of the knock signal for an engine based on it's cylinder bore:
+A few words about the actual frequency range of the filter: engine knock is generally around the 5 - 7Khz range.
+There's a [popular formula](https://www.haltech.com/knock-control/) among tuners on the internet for calculating the frequency of the knock signal for an engine based on it's cylinder bore:

 > Knock Frequency = 900,000/(π×0.5 × cylinder bore diameter )